Record-high 56 percent say local crime has increased: Gallup

 Republicans are much more likely to believe crime is increasing at the national level as well, with 95 percent saying as much, compared with 61 percent of Democrats.

 Americans in Friday’s poll also said they have become increasingly worried in the last year that their children could be harmed at school.
-Concerns about this particular crime rose 13 points in the last year, from 34 percent in 2021 to 47 percent in 2022.
+Those concerns rose 13 points in the last year, from 34 percent in 2021 to 47 percent in 2022.
 Earlier this year, the U.S. was rocked by a deadly shooting at an elementary school in Uvalde, Texas, that killed 19 children and two adults.

 The Gallup poll was conducted from Oct.
 3 to Oct.
 20 with 1,009 adults and had a margin of error of 4 percentage points.